kristoffPotgieter/cape_town_NEDUM_Python/_docs/guidelines.rst

 Finally, there is an externality associated with the use of land for informal settlements and for publicly subsidized housing as these areas are somehow taken away from developable land that would otherwise be available for private formal development.
 This affects the supply and demand for formal housing by restricting the set of potential locations available for private formal development, while accommodating a potentially large number of urban residents in the informal sector [#f4]_.

-The main added mechanism from flood risks is that the poorest households might trade-off protection from flood risks for cheaper housing and better accessibility.
+The main added mechanism from flood risk anticipation is that the poorest households might trade-off protection from flood risks for cheaper housing and better accessibility.
 Our preliminary results indeed show a tendency for informal settlements to expand in the near future, thereby increasing the vulnerability of the affected populations in absence of any mitigating investments.

 ^^^^^^^^^^^^^^^^^^^^^^^^^